Griot: In Mande society

 In many Mande societies, the jeli was a historian, advisor, arbitrator, praise singer (patronage), and storyteller.
 They essentially served as history books, preserving ancient stories and traditions through song.
 Their tradition was passed down through generations.
-The name jeli means "blood" in Manika language.
+The name jeli means "blood" in Maninka language.
 They were believed to have deep connections to spiritual, social, or political powers.
 Speech was believed to have power in its capacity to recreate history and relationships.

 Despite the authority of griots and the perceived power of their songs, griots are not treated as positively in West Africa as may be assumed.
 Thomas A. Hale wrote, "Another [reason for ambivalence towards griots] is an ancient tradition that marks them as a separate people categorized all too simplistically as members of a 'caste', a term that has come under increasing attack as a distortion of the social structure in the region.
-In the worst case, that difference meant burial for griots in trees rather than in the ground in order to avoid polluting the earth (Conrad and Frank 1995:4-7).
-Although these traditions are changing, griots and people of griot heritage still find it difficult to marry outside of their social group."
-This discrimination is now deemed illegal.
+In the worst case, that difference meant burial for griots in trees rather than in the ground in order to avoid polluting the earth.
+Although these traditions are changing, griots and people of griot heritage have historically faced social pressure to marry within their hereditary lineages to sustain this practice.
+Therefore, such strict social norms reinforce occupational identity and social hierarchy.
+While modernization has reduced some of these constraints, stigma and marriage boundaries persist in certain communities.

+One particular story that griots have enjoyed telling for generations is the Epic of Sundiata, which refers to the story of Sundiata Keita, the founder of the Mali Empire.
+In Mande culture, the king Sundiata eventually vanquishes named Sumanguru Kanté steals a magical balafon from forest genies that he uses to rule over his kingdom.
+Another character in the Epic of Sundiata is Kamissa, a sorceress from the land of Dô who possessed the ability to transform into a buffalo.

 Musical instruments used by griots

 In addition to being singers and social commentators, griots are often skilled instrumentalists.
 Their instruments include stringed instruments like the kora, the khalam (or xalam), the ngoni, the kontigi, and the goje (or n'ko in the Mandinka language).
 Other instruments include the balafon, and the junjung.

-The kora is a long-necked lute-like instrument with 21 strings.
-The xalam is a variation of the kora, and usually consists of fewer than five strings.
-Both have gourd bodies that act as resonator.
-The ngoni is also similar to these two instruments, with five or six strings.
-The balafon is a wooden xylophone, while the goje is a stringed instrument played with a bow, much like a fiddle.

 According to the Encyclopædia Britannica: "West African plucked lutes such as the konting, khalam, and the nkoni (which was noted by Ibn Baṭṭūṭah in 1353) may have originated in ancient Egypt.
 The khalam is claimed to be the ancestor of the banjo.
 Another long-necked lute is the ramkie of South Africa."

-A story about the kora, told by Malian griot Toumani Diabaté, is that the instrument was invented by one of his ancestors, and it used to have twenty-two strings.
-He was chasing his fiancée, who ran into a cave.
-The griot was right behind her, but when he came out of the cave, he had a kora.
-His fiancée was nowhere to be found.
-To commemorate her, he played the kora with twenty-two strings, and as a tribute to him when he died, one of the strings was taken off.